-The resorts at Disney World have some of the most amazing themed hotels around the world.
+The resorts at Walt Disney World have some of the most amazing themed hotels around the world.

 And while there are offerings at multiple price points, the deluxe hotels come with impressive luxury offerings.

-What many Disney guests don’t know is that there is a simple trick to save money on Disney vacation.
+What many Disney guests don’t know is that there is a simple trick to save money on Disney vacation: I’m talking about renting Disney Vacation Club points!

 The Disney Vacation Club, often called DVC, is a points-based vacation membership for Disney hotels and resorts.

-It’s a bit like a timeshare, although points can be used across most DVC resorts.
+It’s a bit like a timeshare, although points can be used at other DVC resorts around the world, not just the one that points are originally purchased at (aka the “home resort”).

 If a DVC member chooses to not use all or some of their annual points, they can rent them to others via third-party brokers (i.e., not affiliated with Disney).

-You do not have to be a DVC member to rent points.
+You do not have to be a Disney Vacation Club member to rent points.

 This is how you can reap the benefits of a DVC membership and save money on a stay at a deluxe resort at Disney World and other Disney resorts in the US.

-How much money can renting DVC points help me save?
+How much money can renting points help me save?

 All in all, it’s pretty typical to save as much as 50%, but it’s also not unheard of to save more.

-For all you procrastinators out there: the longer you wait to book a DVC rental can actually work out in your favor.
+In fact, for all you procrastinators out there: the longer you wait to book a DVC resort can actually work out in your favor.

 Most brokers charge less per point the closer your vacation dates are from when you book.